PLANNING A SUNRISE WEDDING

-Then make a checklist of EXACTLY what you need to do in the morning.
+Make a checklist of EXACTLY what you need to do in the morning: like an actual, physical checklist..
 The things you MUST NOT leave the house without.
-Play it over in your mind several times.
+Now, visualize yourself going through that checklist: play it over in your mind several times.

 That way when you get up you can just go into autopilot, no thinking required.